 WHAT CAUSES FLIPPER COIL FADE?

 In general, with coils you're fighting the laws of thermodynamics.
 Energy (power) sent to the coil is converted to action and heat, and if there's not enough time between pulses to let the heat dissipate, the heat continues building, which increases electrical resistance of the coil windings, requiring more power for the same work which increases heat, in a loop.
 Unlike the other coils in the game, the flippers are firing all the time with few pauses of more than a few seconds, so they just build up heat, which affects their performance over time.
 Some games are better at building pauses into the action that gives the coils time to cool for short bursts.
-These fans help continuously dissipate the heat to prevent heat buildup and in turn, keep electrical resistance to a minimum.
+These fans help continuously dissipate the heat to prevent heat buildup and in turn, keep electrical resistance to a minimum while maximizing performance to approximately a "first flip" level.

 Here's a really easy to understand explanation of electrical resistance with an experiment: